erikandersson96/portfolio-project-five/TESTING.md

 <summary>Newsletter page</summary>
 <br>

-I got 1 error for skipping heading level, I solved this one by change the h2 for h1 for title on page.
+I got 1 error for skipping the heading level, I solved this one by changing the h2 for h1 for the title on the page.
 </details>

 #### Summary of wave reports

-As you can see I mostly got `skipping heading level` as an error, but I also got missing form label for a lot of the input fields and selectors for this website.
+As you can see I mostly got `skipping heading level` as an error, but I also got missing form labels for a lot of the input fields and selectors for this website.
 But as I wrote in some of the pages my design for this website is of my choice, and I have implemented some placeholders but not on everyone.
-I have inserted forms made in files like `forms.py` for some apps and therfore I haven't been able to fix this issue not at least with my knowledge right now.
+I have inserted forms made in files like `forms.py` for some apps and therefore I haven't been able to fix this issue not at least with my knowledge right now.

 ---